-Region Name (1-32 Characters) - Indicates user-defined MSTP region name.

-Revision (0-65535) - Defines unsigned 16-bit number that identifies the current MST configuration revision.
+- Region Name (1-32 Characters) Indicates user-defined MSTP region name. - Revision (0-65535) Defines unsigned 16-bit number that identifies the current MST configuration revision.
 The revision number is required as part of the MST configuration.
-The possible field range is 0-65535.

-Max Hops (1-40) - Defines the total number of hops that occur in a specific region before the BPDU is discarded.
+The possible field range is 0-65535. - Max Hops (1-40) Defines the total number of hops that occur in a specific region before the BPDU is discarded.
 Once the BPDU is discarded, the port information is aged out.
 The possible field range is 1-40.
-The field default is 20 hops.

-IST Master - Indicates the Internal Spanning Tree Master ID.
-The IST Master is the instance 0 root.

-Instance ID - Defines the MSTP instance. the field range is 1-15.

-Included VLANs - Displays VLANs mapped to the selected instance.
-Each VLAN belongs to one instance.

-Bridge Priority (0-61440) - Specifies the selected spanning tree instance device priority.
-The field range is 0-61440 in steps of 4096.

-Designated Root Bridge ID - Indicates the ID of the bridge which is the root of the selected instance.

-Root Port - Indicates the selected instance's root port.

-Root Path Cost - Indicates the selected instance's path cost.

-Bridge ID - Indicates the bridge ID of the selected instance.

-Remaining Hops - Indicates the number of hops remaining to the next destination.
+The field default is 20 hops. - IST Master Indicates the Internal Spanning Tree Master ID.
+The IST Master is the instance 0 root. - Instance ID Defines the MSTP instance. the field range is 1-15. - Included VLANs Displays VLANs mapped to the selected instance.
+Each VLAN belongs to one instance. - Bridge Priority (0-61440) Specifies the selected spanning tree instance device priority.
+The field range is 0-61440 in steps of 4096. - Designated Root Bridge ID Indicates the ID of the bridge which is the root of the selected instance. - Root Port Indicates the selected instance's root port. - Root Path Cost Indicates the selected instance's path cost. - Bridge ID Indicates the bridge ID of the selected instance. - Remaining Hops Indicates the number of hops remaining to the next destination.

-Displaying the MSTP Instance Table
+Displaying the MSTP VLAN to Instance Mapping Table

-- 1 Open the Spanning Tree MSTP Settings page. - 2 Click Show All to open the MSTP Instance Table.
+- 1 Open the Spanning Tree MSTP Settings page. - 2 Click Show All to open the MSTP VLAN to Instance Mapping Table.

-Figure 7-27.
-MSTP Instance Table
+Figure 7-43.
+MSTP VLAN to Instance Mapping Table